The main phonics scheme used by our Foundation and Key Stage One pupils is Jolly Phonics with other supporting materials.

 We also talked about autumn and the seasonal changes we can see around the school.
 The children talked about the farmers working in the fields and the crops and other foods gathered in.
 The children learnt that harvest is a special festival that is celebrated by people all around the world.
 We linked harvest time to The Little Red Hen story which the children learnt by heart and really enjoyed reciting whenever we read the story together.
 We created a story board display of the story and the children were able to retell The Little Red Hen from looking at their paintings.
 This technique is linked to Talk for Writing and we will continue to develop this over the course of the academic year.

-As we approached the end of term 1 we were excited to think about Halloween and pumpkins and the end of term Halloween disco!
+As we approached the end of term 1 we were excited to think about Halloween and pumpkins.
 We listened to lots of stories featuring pumpkins including one called Pumpkin Soup.
 We hollowed out our own pumpkin and made pumpkin soup which we all tried.
-Finch class decided it was yummy and would like to try it again!!
+Most of Finch class decided it was yummy and would like to try it again!!

-At the start of Term 2 we shared lots of books about Winnie the Witch and we even had a go at writing our own Winnie the Witch rhyming short story which was great fun!
-Bonfire night was a fantastic way to learn about Guy Fawkes and the bonfire plot!
+At the start of Term 2 we shared lots of books about Winnie the Witch and we even had a go at writing our own Winnie the Witch spell words which we added to the big display cauldron!
+Bonfire night was a fantastic way to learn about Guy Fawkes and the bonfire plot.
 Finch class learnt that Guy Fawkes and the plotters hid 64 barrels of gunpowder under the house of parliament and that if it had exploded, King James would have been killed.

-We went on to learn about WW1 and poppy day and we tried to find out if any of our families had relatives who had fought in this world war.
-We talked about what it means to remember something or someone after which the children each wrote a memory.
-We made each memory into a poppy leaf and then combined them to make a lovely display.
+We then went on to learn about WW1 and poppy day and we talked about what it means to remember something or someone after which the children each wrote a memory.
+We made each memory into a poppy leaves and then combined them to make a lovely display.

-The last two weeks of term were busy with our Christmas play performances of A Miracle in Town which we performed with the Barn Owl and Robin classes.
+The last few weeks of term were busy with our Christmas play performances of Born in a Barn which we performed with Barn Owl and Robin classes.
 Families and friends thoroughly enjoyed the play and thought Finch class did extremely well to learn 8 new songs!

-Our annual trip to the Watermill Theatre to see Sleeping Beauty was a real treat and we capped off the end of term 2 with our class party and lots of fun with a guest magician!
+Our annual trip to the Watermill Theatre to see The Borrowers was a real treat and we capped off the end of term 2 with our class party and lots of fun!
 The children were excited about Christmas and looking forward to a well-deserved rest.
 Well done Finches!